YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: Use the error and any follow-on messages to assess whether or not the read-only status is correct or the rejection is appropriate.

+DBFILERDONLY was added to YottaDB effective release r1.36.

 ---------------------
 DBFILERR
 ---------------------